Geova09/android_music_player/README.md

 # android_music_player
 ---
-A music player created with Android Studio, fetching songs from external server via Async Tast, with HTTP request passing the info as a string.
+A music player created with Android Studio.
+The fetching songs from external server via AsyncTast, with HTTP request are passing the XML response as a string.
+Using the mediaPlayer class.